Aura Router

 Type Inference

-When adding Zod schemas, the endpoint automatically extracts and infers the types from them.
-These inferred types are applied to:
+When Zod schemas are added, the endpoint automatically extracts and infers types from them.
+These inferred types apply to:

 • The Route Handler Request Context.